The Legend of Bhagat Singh: Plot

-Bhagat Singh was born on 28 September 1907, at Banga village of Lyallpur District in Punjab Province of British India.
-He witnesses some British officials torturing people who were not even guilty, the young Bhagat also hears that the British officials cussed them "Bloody Indians" when he was on his father's lap who was going back after witnessing all the atrocities.
-At the age of 12, Bhagat takes a solemn vow to free India from the British Raj after witnessing the aftermath of the Jallianwala Bagh massacre.
-Soon after the massacre, he learns of Mohandas Karamchand Gandhi's satyagraha policies and begins to support the non-cooperation movement, in which thousands of people burn British-made clothing and abandon school, college studies, and government jobs.
-In February 1922, Gandhi calls off the movement after the Chauri Chaura incident.
-Feeling betrayed by Gandhi, Bhagat decides to become a revolutionary, and, as an adult, he goes to Cawnpore and joins the Hindustan Republican Association (HRA) in its struggle for India's independence, ending up in prison for his activities.
-Singh's father, Kishen Singh, bails him out on a fee of ₹60,000 so that he can get him to run a dairy farm and marry a girl named Mannewali.
-Bhagat runs away from home, leaving a note saying that his love for the country comes first.
+Bhagat Singh was born in British India in 1907.
+From childhood, he witnesses numerous atrocities committed on fellow Indians by the British, who came to trade under the guise of the East India Company and ended up controlling most of the nation.
+Bhagat takes a solemn vow to free India from British rule after witnessing the aftermath of the Jallianwala Bagh massacre.
+Soon after the massacre, he learns of Mahatma Gandhi's satyagraha policies, and is especially impressed by his call to launch the non-cooperation movement, which saw thousands of people burning British-made clothing and giving up school, college studies, and government jobs.
+In 1922, Gandhi calls off the movement after the Chauri Chaura incident.
+Undaunted, Bhagat decides to be a revolutionary.
+As an adult, joins the Hindustan Republic Association in its struggle for India's independence, ending up in prison for it.
+Bhagat's father, Kishen, bails him out so that he can get him to run a dairy farm and marry a girl named Mannewali.
+Bhagat runs away from home leaving a note saying that his love for the country comes first.